Frequently Asked Questions

 How many cycles of treatment should I plan for?

-We typically do not recommend more than three cycles of IVF and Donor Egg IVF treatment.
 The number of treatment cycles you should plan for is ultimately a personal choice, but we will help you with your decision.

-Do you provide loans for fertility treatments?
+Do you offer financing for fertility treatments?

 What is Ovarian Hyperstimulation Syndrome (OHSS)?